Code-dot-mil/code.mil/README.md

 ##Make us better.

-**We want your help to continue making the open source strategy better.** Our philosophy is continuous iteration.
+**We want your help to continue making our open source strategy better.** Our philosophy is continuous iteration.
 We encourage everybody to [open an issue](https://github.com/deptofdefense/code.mil/issues/new) (or a pull request!) with your suggestions on how to continue improving [`CONTRIBUTING.md`](/Proposal/CONTRIBUTING.md) and [`INTENT.md`](/Proposal/INTENT.md).